Kristina01111000/Drws_site/README.md

 Master slider is on the site now and activated
-Talk to constant contact about the email list join on the peepso sign up peepso can't get the join email list here section on the sign up If not, remove the email sign up from the join page Add the email list to the are you sure page, to get the scorecard
+Talk to constant contact about the email list join on the peepso sign up peepso can't get the join email list here section on the sign up Add the email list to the are you sure page, to get the scorecard